hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 ### A small taste of MVVM

 MVVM, or Model-View-ViewModel, is an alternative for MVC.
-The difference is that you don't put a controller between the model and the view, but a -- confusingly named -- view model.
+The difference is that you don't put a controller between the model and the view, but a so-called *view model* (yes, the name is very confusing).

 ![](Images/ViewModel.png)

 A view model is a data model for the view.
 Whereas the domain model describes the core functionality of the app, the view model describes the contents (and behavior) of the user interface.

-The reason for using a view model instead of a controller, is that view models are easier to unit test (you don't need to load your entire UI), and you can often re-use them across different screens.
+The reason for using a view model instead of a controller, is that view models are easier to unit test -- you don't need to load your entire UI -- and you can often re-use them across different screens.

 You're now going to make a simple view model for the presentation logic from **WatchViewController.swift**.